KENDESI.COM ~

 Guyana’s music scene is alive, bold, and unstoppable.
 From the soulful beats of Calypso and Chutney to the island fire of Soca, Dancehall, and Reggae, the country’s sounds honor its rich cultural roots while embracing the world.

-Rising stars like Elle Gill, Mafi, Lola Doll, Bad Bart, Adrian Dutchin, Timeka Marshall, Poonam Singh, Natural Black, Charmaine Blackman, Samuel Medas, Lisa Punch, Jumo Primo, RGK, and Don J are turning heads, blending heritage with global rhythms to create music that moves the soul and dominates online streams.
+Rising stars like Kaiya, Elle Gill, Mafi, Lola Doll, Bad Bart, Adrian Dutchin, Timeka Marshall, Poonam Singh, Natural Black, Charmaine Blackman, Samuel Medas, Lisa Punch, Jumo Primo, RGK, and Don J are turning heads, blending heritage with global rhythms to create music that moves the soul and dominates online streams.

 Locally loved and globally celebrated, Guyana’s artists are proving the world is ready for its sound.